-Thappi is the indigenous wooden tool of Lime application, used in plastering walls and flooring methods native to Rajasthan.
-After a levelling coat of mud or lime waste or aggregates, a coat of Lime and Surkhi is applied and beaten by using Thappi to facilitate setting of lime.
-It is finished with Fine coat of Lohi or Araish (both of Lime) on top.
-Lohi is quick and simple method, whereas Araish is a slow, detailed method having elegant finish with colours.
-Through this workshop we attempt to revive this traditional method of plastering and flooring, which is time-tested and proven powerful enough through our mud water tanks.
-We testify to how sand can be avoided (rare and very expensive now), replacing it with Surkhi in contemporary scenario.
-How to make home-made Surkhi and use natural polymers like methi (fenugreek), gur (jaggery) etc will also be taught in this course.
+Lohi is one of the finishing method, with fine sieved surkhi and lime.
+Finishing work can be stopped at this stage or we can go ahead with a more advanced Araish ( Arayash ) plaster.
+It is a slow, detailed finishing method with marble dust and fine sieved lime, having elegant finish with colours.
+Thappi, Lohi and Araish are waterproof plasters.
+Lohi can also have multiple coats of Lime wash, if needed additional protection from water.
+Through this workshop we attempt to revive this traditional method of plastering and flooring, which is time-tested and proven powerful enough through our underground grey water tank and multipurpose tanks.
+These tanks testify to how sand can be avoided (rare and very expensive now), replacing it with Surkhi in contemporary scenario.
+How to make home-made Surkhi and use natural polymers in lime plaster will also be taught in this course.

 This course will be headed by master masons Abdul Razak Muwal, Dawood Ibrahim Muwal and Liyakat Muwal, who have worked with Lime for decades, on old as well as contemporary projects.
 Thannal seeks to revive the glory of Lime, adorned the walls of many Havelis and huts, and honour talented traditional lime artisans of Rajasthan.

-Introduction to Thappi and Araish Plaster
+1A: Introduction to Thappi and Arairsh Plaster.

-|Application of first coat of Surkhi and Lime. (wall & floor)|
+01: & 02: Doing Thappi over of first coat of Surkhi and Lime.

-- Abdul Razak Muwal
+- Abdul Razak Muwal: Read more

-- Dawood Ibrahim Muwal
+- Dawood Ibrahim Muwal: Read more

 - Liyakat Muwal

-Nearby Airport: Jaipur and Delhi.
+Nearby Airport: Chennai, Bangalore and Trichi

 The knowledge offered in this course by the master masons, that evolved after many years of experience and practice is priceless.
 The major part of the fee would be directed to the artisan community of Rajasthan to encourage more traditional skills.
 The value of their skill needs to be honoured and recognized in order to get more traditional workers back to lime.
 This will also help in a school for Thappi skill development and for Thannal’s next revival series.

-Participation is limited to 12 participants and will be on a first come first serve manner.
+Participation is limited to 12 participants and will be in a first come first serve manner.
 Kindly go to the below link for registration.
 We are seeking participants with all levels of experience.
 Most importantly, applicants should have enthusiasm, a deep willingness to learn, an appreciation for working with their hands and a good attitude!